andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

 ### Optimistic currency

 API calls to Kubernetes must use the default serialization of JSON.
 There are experimental features that use Google's protobuf serialization.
-Even hrough we often work in YAML files, they are converted to and from JSON fr the API calls.
+Even though we often work in YAML files, they are converted to and from JSON fr the API calls.

 Kubernetes uses `resourceVersion` to determine API updates and implement optimistic currency., i.e. objects do not get locked from read time to write time of the object.
 Kubernetes handles this by first checking the `resourceVersion` and if the number has been changed a `409 CONFLICT` error is returned.
 The `resourceVersion` is backed by the `modifiedIndex` parameter in etcd.
 It is unique to the namespace, kind, and server.
 Any operations that do not change an object do not change the `resourceVersion`, for example `WATCH` and `GET`s.